dacrands/gatsby-blog/src/pages/08-11-2018-first/index.md

 ---
 I will not go through an in-depth rundown of my learning path here, but these were the first resources I used to learn programming:

+- **Reddit** (e.g., r/learnpython, r/python)

+  This remains my post important tool for learning to program.
+  I check reddit constantly to stay up to date with the industry.

-- Automate the Boring Stuff (ATBS)
+- **Automate the Boring Stuff (ATBS)**

   I can't reccommned ATBS enough.
-It will teach you the fundamentals and have you doing some cool things very quickly.
+It will teach you the basics and have you doing some cool things very quickly.
 Though I never completed the book, the first few chapters were very informative and well-presented.
 This is no surprise, as ATBS is perhaps the most highly recommended resource for getting started with Python.

-- $10 udemy course on Python Data Visualization
+- **$10 udemy course on Python Data Visualization**

   I won't mention the course here since it has not been updated in quite some time and it wasn't super great (free resources are easily as good), but it did get me started with the hallmark data-science libraries.
   I began this course once I had a pretty solid understanding of the fundamentals and OOP.
 It taught me the basics of **numpy**, **pandas**, and **seaborn,** but most of my learning these libraries came directly from the documentation and *stackoverflow* questions.
 Also, there is only so much you can do with seaborn before you need to dive directly into matplotlib.

-- **Reddit** (r/learnpython, r/python)

-  This is by far the best resource for me to this day.
-I check reddit constantly to stay up to date on the industry.